tildesarecool/UFO-invasion/unnecessary backups/end of chap 14 working game/README.md

   - enemies fire bullets back at random

 ## The Good, Bad and/or Newest news

-Today I did something of a speedrun through chapter 14.
-I mean it took about 3 hours total but compared to the prior two chapters it was very quick.

-I've made my unnecessary back up copies of the scripts so now I can go in and take out redundant code and remove large chunk of the comments taking up so much space in the editing window.

-Then I'll have to figure out what enhancement I want to do next.
-A title screen and pushing a key for pause would be the most obvious.
-Alongside a settings menu and if nothing else being able to choose between controls (arrow keys versus AWSD).

-I have a lot of ideas but relatively little on the part where I know how to implement them and in what order.
-I know sound/music would come in eventually for instance but at this moment I don't know how to implement that.

-Part of me wants to use this version of the reference and start over from scratch implementing things like menus and music from a much earlier phase.

-First though I'll probably do some experimenting with pygame like writing shapes to the screen and seeing if i can get user input to show up as its typed on the screen.
-I may just use the all-purpose "really had to python" repository for that if anybody cared enough to follow.

----

-## Old news

 I've officially reached the end of chapter 13.
 This means The only thing left include things like buttons for the pause menu, the pause functionality, a Title screen with a start button, tracking the player score and high scores and resetting upon player losing all lives.
 Still necessary to be a "real" game but as it plays now it is technically a "game".